-All of our youth programs provide a space for healing and empowerment.
-Many of the youth we serve, including refugee and immigrant children, have experienced extreme poverty, abuse, child labor, gang violence, and neglect; some have witnessed the atrocities of war and have literally run for their lives.
+The majority of our programs are focused on young people from all walks of life, including refugee and immigrant youth.
+Many of these individuals have experienced the worst of humanity: war, abuse, neglect, extreme poverty, child labor, and gang violence.
 We provide a safe space for these youth to heal, express themselves, share their stories and connect with a loving and supportive community.
 We empower all of our youth to rise up as leaders in their communities and schools.

 At Any Baby Can, we believe that every child deserves a strong family.
 We serve 7,000 clients a year, and we don’t just work hard, we work smart, with only 10% administrative costs.
 Most of our work is provided through home visitation, and we also offer community classes and support groups.
 When you donate to Any Baby Can, you’re giving a family the best gift of all: hope.

 Assistance League of Austin is a non-profit organization of dedicated volunteers providing direct services addressing specific basic needs of children and adults in schools, hospitals and senior facilities in Greater Austin, significantly improving the quality of their lives.
 Our THRIFTHOUSE, located at 4901 Burnet Rd, raises funds supporting our six philanthropic programs.

 Austin Child Guidance Center (ACGC) offers quality, expert mental health care for children and their families through early intervention, diagnosis and treatment to help them develop the emotional skills for meeting life's challenges.
 Our team of psychiatrists, psychologists, and therapists provides: individual, group and family therapy; psychiatric and psychological assessments.
 Issues treated include: ADHD; Conduct Disorder; school phobia/truancy; depression; Pervasive Developmental Disorder; suicidal ideation; juvenile crime; and, risk-taking behaviors.